Bukit Lawang is a small village in Northern Sumatra, a popular destination for travellers who want to immerse themselves in the wild green jungle.

 4. The Bridge Isn’t As Scary As it Looks

 Your first thought when seeing the bridges across the river might be, “Well, I guess I’m staying on this side forever.”
-I know that at first glance it looks like something out of Indiana Jones, but don’t let that stop you from exploring both sides of Bukit Lawang.
+At first glance it looks like something out of Indiana Jones, but don’t let that stop you from exploring both sides of Bukit Lawang.
 The bridge is fine and if you can work up the nerve to set foot on it, it’s pretty exciting to cross.
 Then, you are at the other side of the river and you can fully explore the village.

 5. There Is No ATM, So Come Prepared